 5. You can donate your devices to charity

-Another reminder for if you treat yourself to a new phone or laptop: your old (usable!) one can still do some good.
-Consumer Reports created a handy guide you can refer to and also suggests sources like the World Computer Exchange.
+Another reminder if you treat yourself to a new phone or laptop: your old (usable!) one can still do some good.
+Consumer Reports created a handy guide you can refer to and also has suggestions for places that take donations like the World Computer Exchange.